Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: introduction

-Beyond static topology, we further demonstrate that knotted ELs can be continuously untied through controlled topological transitions.
-Tuning a single continuous parameter that governs the effective width of the braid induces deterministic sequences of reconnection events, mediated by the motion, merging, and splitting of EPs.
-This process provides an experimentally accessible protocol for manipulating knot topology in momentum space, transforming knotted ELs into unlinked or unknotted configurations.
-Importantly, while the induced pathways are not necessarily minimal in the mathematical sense of the unknotting number, they are continuous, robust, and experimentally feasible---making them particularly well-suited for real-world implementations.
-More broadly, this work establishes a general bridge between knot theory and non-Hermitian band degeneracies, elevating ELs from geometric features to topological objects classified by knot invariants.

 The remainder of this work is organized as follows.
-In Sec.~\ref{Ham_ELs}, we present the theoretical framework for defective Hamiltonians that host ELs in non-Hermitian systems, establishing the fundamental conditions for exceptional degeneracies.
-In Sec.~\ref{Constructing}, we develop universal and constructive approach to designing knotted and linked ELs, leveraging braid theory and semiholomorphic polynomials to encode arbitrary knot topology into band structures.
-We then demonstrate the methodology in Sec.~\ref{Examples} through concrete tight-binding models, where we realize and analyze exemplary ELs configurations including torus knots/links (Sec.~\ref{subsec_Torus}) such as the Trefoil knot $3_1$ and the Hopf link $2_1^2$, lemniscate knots/links (Sec.~\ref{subsec_lemniscate}) such as the Figure-eight knot $4_1$, the knot $6_3$ and the Borromean link $6_2^3$, other intricate knot such as the Three-twist knot $5_2$ (Sec.~\ref{subsec_K52}) and the Miller-Institute knot $6_2$ (Sec.~\ref{subsec_K62}), and complex multi-component links such as the Whitehead link $5_1^2$ (Sec.~\ref{subsec_Whitehead}).
-In Sec.~\ref{untie_TPT}, We further show that knotted ELs can be continuously untied to unknotted or unlinked configurations by increasing the width of braid.
-In Sec.~\ref{acoustic_proposal}, we propose a possible experimental scheme for realizing ELs in electro-acoustic systems.
+In Sec.~\ref{constructing}, we develop universal and constructive approach to designing exceptional knots and links, leveraging braid theory and semiholomorphic polynomials to encode arbitrary knot topology into band structures.
+We then demonstrate the methodology in Sec.~\ref{Examples} through concrete tight-binding models.
+In Sec.~\ref{untie_TPT}, We further show that exceptional knots can be continuously untied to unknotted or unlinked configurations by increasing the width of braid.
 In Sec.~\ref{Summary}, we conclude this work with serval outlooks.
-Additional mathematical background on Seifert surfaces (Appendix~\ref{Seifert_sur}) and knot invariants (Appendix~\ref{Invariants}) is provided in the Appendices to complement the main text.
-In Appendix~\ref{Hams_TBM}, we present some of specific form of the Hamiltonians for tight-binding models mentioned in Sec.~\ref{Examples}.